Overview of Kansas Surety Bonds Requirements

 - Industry experience and overall work record

-Applicants who have a high credit score are offered a lower premium on their surety bonds, because high scores correspond with a lower chance of claims on a bond.
-Such applicants are therefore offered standard market rates, which are between 1%-4% of the bond amount.
+Applicants who have a high credit score, one of 700 FICO or more, are offered a low premium on their surety bonds because high scores correspond with a lower chance of claims.
+Such applicants are therefore offered standard market rates, which are around 1%-3% of the bond amount or lower.

-Though they may have been turned down elsewhere, applicants with a lower credit score can also get bonded with Bryant Surety Bonds!
-Our Bad Credit Surety Bond Program is designed to accommodate those applicants who are harder to bond because of their lower score.
+Though they may have been turned down elsewhere, applicants with a lower credit score can also get bonded.
+Our Bad Credit Surety Bond Program is designed to accommodate such applicants and make bonds available to them.

-To get an estimate of the cost of your bond, try our surety bond cost calculator on the right.
-You can also get a precise and entirely free quote on your bond, by submitting a surety bond application form.
+To get an estimate of the cost of your bond, try our surety bond cost calculator below.
+You can also get a precise and entirely free quote on your bond, by completing our bond application form.
 Processing takes a short amount of time for most bonds so you can expect to hear from us soon!